ma-ji/css/docs/course_schedule.md

 ### <a name="w2"> Week 2: Computational methods for social sciences: Overview (TBD) </a>	[_Back2Top_](#)

 #### Before class
+- Ragin, Charles C., and Lisa M. Amoroso.
+2011.
+“The Goals of Social Research.”
+In Constructing Social Research: The Unity and Diversity of Method, 135–62.
+Pine Forge Press.
 - Leonelli, Sabina.
 2020.
 “Scientific Research and Big Data.”
 In The Stanford Encyclopedia of Philosophy, edited by Edward N. Zalta, Summer 2020.
 Metaphysics Research Lab, Stanford University. https://plato.stanford.edu/archives/sum2020/entries/science-big-data/.